 (No pics today)

 So, Catholic topic, and one that isn’t even high on a list of things to get mad about.
 I happen to have had an experience/thought on this today at mass and decided, you know what, I’m gonna say it!
 I’m a fan of versus populum.
-To those not knowing, it means that at the mass the priest at the alter is oriented toward the people, versus, oriented toward the tabernacle at all times (also known as “ad orientem”).
+To those not knowing, it means that at the mass the priest at the altar is oriented toward the people, versus, oriented toward the tabernacle at all times (also known as “ad orientem”).

 Traditionally, the Catholic Church faced “ad orientem”.
 We are talking at least 1500 years.
 That’s a long time, and it’s not got anything wrong with it – tradition (small t) speaks of facing the east to the rising sun as the symbol of the universality of God, and other reasons I’m too lazy to look up.
 So let’s just lay it out there that ad orientem is good and beautiful and great.